 \section{Introduction to the Dataset and the Task}

-The dataset of this challenge contains three parts, which are used to train, validate and test respectively: \begin{itemize} \item Train = 17,955 chest X-ray images \item validation = 3,430 chest X-ray images \item test = 1,200 chest X-ray images \end{itemize} There are three types of chest X-ray images in this dataset: COVID-19, Pneumonia and Normal (healthy).
-The example of three classes are shown as Figure 1.
+The dataset of this challenge contains three parts, which are used to train, validate and test, respectively: \begin{itemize} \item Train = 17,955 chest X-ray images \item validation = 3,430 chest X-ray images \item test = 1,200 chest X-ray images \end{itemize} This dataset has three types of chest X-ray images: COVID-19, Pneumonia, and Normal (healthy).
+The example of three classes are shown in Figure 1.

-Our task is to design an algorithm to auto classify chest X-ray images into these three classes.
+Our task is to design an algorithm to auto-classify chest X-ray images into these three classes.